FionaMackenziePortfolio/FionaMackenziePortfolio.github.io/index.md

 ## About Me

 As a fourth-year Mechanical and Materials Engineering student nearing graduation, I am driven by a passion for problem-solving, mechanical systems, and lifelong learning.
-My core skills include **CAD**, **computational fluid dynamics (CFD)**, and **mechanical design**.
+My core skills include **SolidWorks (CAD)**, **computational fluid dynamics (CFD)**, and **mechanical design**.
 I take pride in applying analytical thinking to real-world engineering challenges and continuously seeking opportunities to expand my knowledge.
 I’m eager to contribute to the mechanical engineering industry and grow as a professional through hands-on experience and collaboration.

 ---